Visualizing the Economic Benefits from a Partial Upgrading Scheme

 A key objective for partial upgrading projects is reducing diluent dependency, which increases operating netbacks for producers and also frees-up additional pipeline capacity in existing infrastructure.
 The transport efficiency attributed to a partial upgrading scheme can be visualized below.

 Source: University of Calgary School of Public Policy's Public-Interest Evaluation of Partial Upgrading Technology

 Pipeline Transport Scenario: A Practical Solution

-SELEX-Asp is a patented, low cost, low complexity, and commercial process that cleanly removes asphaltenes from heavy oil fractions.
-Asphaltenes are the highest carbon intensity molecule class found in oil which contribute to the undesirable flow characteristics of raw bitumen.
+SELEX-Asp is a patented, low-cost, low-complexity, and commercial process that cleanly removes asphaltenes from heavy oil fractions.
+Asphaltenes are the highest carbon intensity molecule class found in oil which contributes to the undesirable flow characteristics of raw bitumen.
 Asphaltenes currently have little to no economic value and are also the cause of many downstream refining issues.

 SELEX-Asp is the only commercial process capable of removing asphaltenes as solid granules, which allows for safe handling while maximizing the yield of deasphalted oil.
 The deasphalted oil product can be mixed with as little as 8% diluent for pipeline transport, representing a 73% reduction in diluent requirements from the baseline scenario.

 Cost savings of approximately $12/bbl can be realized solely from diluent reduction using the SELEX-Asp process.
 Pipeline volume previously occupied by diluent and asphaltenes can then be used to transport additional volumes of deasphalted oil.